SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/arguments.md

 Typically, ⟮＿active alignment＿⟯ decides ⟮whether A1 of v=1 gets C1 or C2⟯ based on ⟮the agenthood of A1⟯.
 There are two types of ⟮＿active alignment＿⟯, ⟮＿split-S＿⟯ and ⟮＿fluid-S＿⟯.
 ⟮＿split-S＿⟯ and ⟮＿fluid-S＿⟯ are named that way because what I usually call ⟮A1 of v=1⟯ is more commonly called ⟮S⟯.
-»⟮Split-S⟯« alignment is ⟮＿active aligment＿⟯ where ⟮the presumed agenthood of A1 of v=1⟯ ⟮has calcified into two classes of verbs⟯, ⟮which require C1 or C2 respectively⟯.
+»⟮Split-S⟯« alignment is ⟮＿active aligment＿⟯ where ⟮the presumed agenthood of A1 of v=1⟯ ⟮has calcified into two classes of verblikes⟯, ⟮which require C1 or C2 respectively⟯.
 »⟮Fluid-S⟯« alignment is ⟮＿active alignment＿⟯ which ⟮allow the speaker to choose⟯ ⟮the case of A1⟯ and thus ⟮imply agenthood (or not)⟯.

 ### A2A3 morphosyntacitic alignment

-»⟮A2A3 morphosyntactic alignment⟯« (my term) is ⟮＿morphosyntacitc alignment＿⟯ concerned with verbs with ⟮＿valencies＿ of 2 and 3⟯
+»⟮A2A3 morphosyntactic alignment⟯« (my term) is ⟮＿morphosyntacitc alignment＿⟯ concerned with verblikes with ⟮＿valencies＿ of 2 and 3⟯

 alignment|v=2|v=3